kptdev/kpt/docs/design-docs/08-package-variant.md

    is the responsibility of the package author to define these injection points, and to specify which are required and which are optional.
 Optional injection points are a way of specifying default values.
-1. For each injection point, a condition will be created in the downstream PackageRevision, with ConditionType set to the dot-delimited concatenation of `config.injection`, with the in-package resource kind and name, and the value set to `False`.
+1. For each injection point, a condition will be created *in the downstream PackageRevision*, with ConditionType set to the dot-delimited concatenation of `config.injection`, with the in-package resource kind and name, and the value set to `False`.
 Note that since the package author controls the name of the resource, kind and name are sufficient to